tonyelhabr/netlify/content/authors/admin/_index.md

 ---
 authors:
 - tony
-bio: Engineer and analyst passionate about energy and sports.
+bio: Data person passionate about energy and sports.
 education:
   courses:
-  - course: MS in Analytics
+  - course: M.S. in Analytics
     institution: Georgia Institute of Technology
     year: 2020
-  - course: BS in Electrical Engineering (Power Systems)
+  - course: B.S. in Electrical Engineering
     institution: The University of Texas at Austin
     year: 2012
 email: ""